biosustain/growth-profiler-align/README.md

 ## Usage

 ### Analysing the images
+- Navigate to the directory where you want the output files to be placed
 - Figure out which plate type was used for the run and use the number in the subsequent commands:
   - Black 96 well (PLATE_TYPE=1)
   - White 96 well (PLATE_TYPE=2)